3ndG4me/spraygen/README.md

                         'iterative' and an --iter keyspace mode is set.
-  -o output file        name of a file to create and write the final output to -p                    prints the output line by line as plaintext
+  -o output file        name of a file to create and write the final output to -p                    prints the output line by line as plaintext -v                    prints the current version of spraygen and exits (default: False)
   ```

   ## Basic Usage